Fatma-Alwasmi/CORDIC-Based-Signal/README.md

    - **Constraints:** Only allowed operations were additions, subtractions, and bit shifts, following the provided sample code.

 ### 🔧 Pragmas and Optimizations
-We applied various HLS pragmas to optimize the design, focusing on reducing resource usage and minimizing latency without compromising frequency.
+applied various HLS pragmas to optimize the design, focusing on reducing resource usage and minimizing latency without compromising frequency.

 - **Array Partitioning:** Enabled parallel access to array elements in the `complex_fir` function.
 - **Loop Unrolling:** Fully unrolled loops in the `complex_fir` function for kernel operations.